selinsensoy/DSA210-PROJECT/README.md

-# Impacts of Wind Direction and Speed on Fuel Consumption in Commercial Flights
+# Impacts of Wind Speed on Fuel Consumption in Commercial Flights
 ## Motivation
- This project aims to  understand the effects of wind direction and wind speed on fuel consumption in commercial flights.
+ This project aims to  understand the effects of wind speed on fuel consumption in commercial flights.
 With this undderstanding we can have a better view of commercial flights' impacts on the environment since we know that fuel consumption has an impact on the environment.

 ## Objective
- During this project, how fuel consumption in commercial flights is affected by wind direction and wind speed at Turkey will be analyzed to find a way to make commercial flights more sustainable for our environment.(I will be looking at Istanbul and Bursa since my wind data is from that region)
+ During this project, how fuel consumption in commercial flights is affected by wind speed at Hungary will be analyzed to find a way to make commercial flights more sustainable for our environment.(I will be looking at Istanbul and Bursa since my wind data is from that region)

 ## Data That Will Be Used
-**Flight Data:** Data of commercial flights between United States and Europe.
+**Flight Data:** Data of commercial flights in Hungary.

 -Distance flown (km).
 -Flight duration(h).